huggingface/optimum-habana/README.md

 ### Quick Start

-🤗 Optimum Intel(R) Gaudi(R) accelerator was designed with one goal in mind: **to make training and inference straightforward for any 🤗 Transformers and 🤗 Diffusers user while leveraging the complete power of the Intel(R) Gaudi(R) AI accelerator**.
+🤗 Optimum for Intel(R) Gaudi(R) accelerator was designed with one goal in mind: **to make training and inference straightforward for any 🤗 Transformers and 🤗 Diffusers user while leveraging the complete power of the Intel(R) Gaudi(R) AI accelerator**.

 #### Transformers Interface